rosneru/AmiDiff/README.md

-# README #
+# README

-A graphical file compare / diff viewer for AmigaOS3.0+.
+## About

+ADiffView is a file compare tool for AmigaOS3.0+.
+It compares plain ASCII text files and displays the two compared files next to each other.

-The diff engine uses some code from Matthias Hertel.
+It is using the linear spaced optimized Myers' Diff Algorithm.
+The diff engine also uses some code from Matthias Hertel.
 See the file LICENSE-3RD-PARTY for more information.

-## Development environment ##
+## Development environment

+ADiffView is developed using these tools:

+* on Amiga using NDK3.1 and StormC4 (gcc / C++ mode)
+* on Linux using using cmake, bebbos gcc 6.5 toolchain and Visual Studio Code

+## Howto build

+### Initialize the submodules

 After cloning the needed submodules should be initialized:

     git submodule init
     git submodule update

-ADiffView is developed using these tools:

-* Amiga with OS 3.1.4
-* NDK for AmigaOS 3.1
+### Build on Linux

+The Makefile to build this project must be created with cmake:

+- create a directory *build* next to the *src* directory
+- enter this directory

+To prepare cmake release build type from within this directory

+    cmake -DCMAKE_BUILD_TYPE=Release ..

+Or to prepare a debug build

+    cmake -DCMAKE_BUILD_TYPE=Debug ..

+After cmake is finsihed the project can be build by simply typing

+    make

+from inside the build directory.

+#### VSCode integration

-* StormC 4 on Amiga
+### Build on Amiga
-* VisualStudio Code using bebbos gcc 6.5 toolchain on Windows 10 /
-Debian WSL

 The project file src/ADiffView.¶ can be loaded with StormC4.

-In StormC4/gcc mode it should compile without errors and just a few warnings..
+Then it should compile without errors and just a few warnings..